THIS QUICK GUIDE WILL HELP YOU PREVENT THE WORST DAY OF YOUR LIFE

 THE THREAT IS SO GREAT THAT THE GOVERNMENT WANTS TO HELP

 A new bill named the DHS Cyber Hunt and Incident Response Teams Act’ (S.315), which would create a response team to help both private and public organizations that run into ransomware attacks and provides assistance and other resources to cope with the growing problem.
-The legislation is still waiting to get signed by President Trump.
+The legislation is still waiting to get signed.

-“The Senate passing the DHS Cyber Hunt and Incident Response Teams Act is an important step in protecting Upstate New York school districts from the swaths of ransomware attacks that take hostage the personal information and vital data of our students, school employees and local governments,” stated Senator Chuck Schumer in a press release published today.
+“The Senate passing the DHS Cyber Hunt and Incident Response Teams Act is an important step in protecting Upstate New York school districts from the swaths of ransomware attacks that take hostage the personal information and vital data of our students, school employees and local governments,” stated Senator Chuck Schumer.

 “It’s critical that we use all available resources to protect New York students from cyber crooks, and enhance and increase our resiliency to these attacks,” Schumer added.